mxdbck/vfvm-rs/README.md

 ### Implementation Details

-This library implements a **Cell-Centered Finite Volume Method**.
-The computational domain is partitioned into polyhedral control volumes (specifically, Voronoi cells), and the unknown solution variables are stored at the centroid of each cell.
+This library implements a **Cell-Centered Finite Volume Method** on Voronoi meshes.
+See https://wias-pdelib.github.io/VoronoiFVM.jl/stable/method/ for more details and a discussion of advantages and disadvantages of this approach.

 The spatial discretization is based on a **Two-Point Flux Approximation**.
 The total flux $\Gamma_{kl}$ across a face $f$ separating two cells, $k$ and $l$, is computed by the library as: